-We go over Punta Cuyoc Pass with a sustained uphill hike of 3 hours to a breath taking 5000m pass.
+We go over Punta Cuyoc Pass with a sustained uphill hike of 3 hours to a breathtaking 4900m pass.
 From here we marvel the spectacular views of the mountains.
 We then descend to our camp at 4500m.
 5 hours walk.

 We slowly climb up to 4770m in the morning to cross Punta Tapush Pass, we then descend to Gashpapampa 4500m.
 7 to 8 hours walk.

 We descend before ascending towards Paso Llaucha Punta 4850m pass, with fantastic views of the mountains of Rondoy, Jirishanca, Yerupaja, Rasac and Sacra.
+From the pass, we hike up to a ridge which takes us to Huacrish Lookout to have an unique views of the Huayhuash Mountain Range.
 We then descend to our last camp at the beautiful Laguna Jahuacocha 4050m lake.
 4 to 5 hours walk.

 Today is our final day of trekking, with one last climb up to Paso Pampa Llamac 4300m.
 We can enjoy our final views over the range before descending steadily down to Llamac.
 Here we meet our transport and drive back to Huaraz.
 5 hours walk and 4 hours drive.

-We highly recommend that you arrive in Huaraz at least 3 days before the trek departs and spend time doing day hikes to higher altitude, this will help with acclimatization to the new altitude.
-We can help organise day hikes for you.
+This is a major factor on this trek and we strongly recommend that you arrive in Huaraz at least 4 days before the trek departs and spend time doing day hikes to higher altitude, this will help with acclimatization to the new altitude.

 Grading & Fitness

-In order to get the most out of this trek you should be in good physical condition.
+In order to get the most out of the trek you should be in good physical condition.
 It is not easy to grade the fitness level required for the trek, since it is a subjective matter.
 However, we have classified this trek as strenuous.
-We trek approximately five to eight hours per day with several long ascents and descents.
+We trek approximately six to eight hours per day with several long ascents and descents.